-What an Instructional Designer Do?
+What an Instructional Designer Does?
 3 Myths Revealed

 There is evidence that instructional design methods existed back in the 1940s, when during WWII, members of the military were screened and trained using instructional design principles.
 Even though these techniques are so old, the discipline is now becoming increasingly popular with the advances in technology and eLearning courses.